mjason98/huhu23/README.md

-# huhu23
+# HuHu 2023

-Model to participate un HUHU-2023 Iberlef.
+This repo contains some models employed by the team MJR in HUHU-2023 Iberlef.

 ## Run and Train